beneopp/Genomic_Analysis/README.md

 The genes used in the analysis come from the following sources:

 - LCC stands for Largest Connected Components.
-A regulatory network was inferred from expression data and these genes were in the largest connected component of the network graph.
+A gene regulatory network was inferred from expression data.
+Genes that were in the largest connected component of the network graph.
 - JCI stands for Journal of Clinical Investigation.
 The Mirzakhani et al. 2016 paper identified that these genes are differentially expressed.

 The purpose of each R script are as follows: